mauroporras/dotfiles/README.md

 # DotFiles

-Awesome configuration and plugins for Vim (Neovim), Git and Tmux.
+Awesome configuration and plugins for Vim (Neovim), Tmux and Git.

 ## Install Neovim